 There are at least 4,000ha of regenerating ngahere and pine plantations involved here including 1,300ha of DoC reserve in the Mareretu Forest.
 The Waipu West project covers 7,000ha.
 If you are keen to help with the project, drop Graeme an email [email protected]

-This website was built with Mobirise theme
+This site was created with Mobirise